numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

 The :class:`MaskedArray` class
 ==============================

+.. class:: MaskedArray

+   A subclass of :class:`~numpy.ndarray` designed to manipulate numerical array with missing data.

  An instance of :class:`MaskedArray` can be thought as the combination of several elements:

-* The :attr:`data`, as a regular :class:`numpy.ndarray` of any shape or datatype (the data).
+* The :attr:`~MaskedArray.data`, as a regular :class:`numpy.ndarray` of any shape or datatype (the data).
-* A boolean :attr:`mask` with the same shape as the data, where a ``True`` value indicates that the corresponding element of the data is invalid.
+* A boolean :attr:`~numpy.ma.MaskedArray.mask` with the same shape as the data, where a ``True`` value indicates that the corresponding element of the data is invalid.
-  The special value :attr:`nomask` is also acceptable for arrays without named fields, and indicates that no data is invalid.
+  The special value :const:`nomask` is also acceptable for arrays without named fields, and indicates that no data is invalid.
-* A :attr:`fill_value`, a value that may be used to replace the invalid entries in order to return a standard :class:`numpy.ndarray`.
+* A :attr:`~numpy.ma.MaskedArray.fill_value`, a value that may be used to replace the invalid entries in order to return a standard :class:`numpy.ndarray`.